benefits of vitamin a

 Vitamin A is also a critical factor in a well-functioning immune system.
 It helps maintain epithelial tissue, which lines all the surfaces of your body, including your nose, throat, lungs, and digestive tract.
 These tissues are your first line of immune defense, protecting you from the outside world.

-Adequate amounts of vitamin A are needed to keep your immune organs healthy and make immune cells that fight back against infections.
-Studies show that people with suboptimal vitamin A status are more likely to get sick or take longer to get well.
+Adequate amounts of vitamin A are needed to keep your immune organs healthy and make immune cells5 that fight back against infections.
+Studies show that people with suboptimal vitamin A status are more likely to get sick6 or take longer to get well.

 3. May Lower Risk of Cancer

-The relationship between vitamin A and cancer is complicated, but it appears that including more vitamin A-rich foods in your diet, especially beta-carotene, is linked to a lower risk of cancer.
-Those bright, beautiful red, orange, and green fruits and veggies boost your antioxidant intake and could even have anti-tumor activity.
+The relationship between vitamin A and cancer is complicated, but it appears that including more vitamin A-rich foods in your diet, especially beta-carotene7, is linked to a lower risk of cancer.
+Those bright, beautiful red, orange, and green fruits and veggies boost your antioxidant intake and could even have anti-tumor8 activity.

 4. May Support Healthy Organ Function